ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Even where an IP address is not directly associated with an individual, the requests made from it can be correlated over time to assemble a profile of client behavior.
-In particular, connection reuse improves performance but provides servers with the ability to correlate requests that share a connection.
+In particular, connection reuse improves performance but provides servers with the ability to link requests that share a connection.

 In particular, the source IP address of the underlying connection reveals identifying information that the client has only limited control over.
 While